 Pine Grove Park was full of people on this sunny afternoon, most of them sitting in camping chairs or on blankets in the shade.
-Many others were skateboarding, biking, and running along the boardwalk that stretches almost the entire mile and change from the mouth of the Black River to the southern tip of Lake Huron.
+Many others were skateboarding, biking, and running along the boardwalk that stretches almost the entire mile from the mouth of the Black River to the southern tip of Lake Huron.

 A docent was telling a small group about the history of the Huron Lightship as I entered, and we eagerly made our way around the tight quarters of the nearly 100-year-old vessel.
 Historical artifacts were seemingly on every flat surface, including a series of lighthouse lenses in the rear of the ship, along with a display of ship models at the front.

 I was able to explore the grounds and take a few pictures of the beautiful landscape, but I gave up when a stream of people in formal wear had to make their way past, from chairs and an arbor on the beach to a large tent behind the lighthouse.

 As I made the short trip back to the hotel to change for the evening, I received a message from Margaret, another Awesome Mitten writer, who was in town with her husband for the day.
-We made plans to meet for dessert, and I drove back into downtown for dinner.
+We made plans to meet for dessert, and I drove back downtown for dinner.

-A small sign sticking out of the back of large brick building pointed me to my dinner destination, Vintage Tavern.
+A small sign sticking out of the back of a large brick building pointed me to my dinner destination, Vintage Tavern.
 The sandwich board on the sidewalk reads, “Upscale but casual,” and I entered and sat on the quiet main floor but heard occasional cheers and shouts from the patio upstairs.

 I wandered upstairs to peek at the patio before I left, passing a hidden middle floor that was being used to host a wedding party.
 The noise grew as I reached the top-level patio, and the gorgeous view and gentle breeze made it no surprise that all of the seating and bar areas were full of happy people.

 As we sat in old fold-down theater seats at a table, we looked around at the lights that had obviously come from a church, archways that had maybe come from mansions, and a small screen that showed silent films (I would later learn they featured Colleen Moore, a local native).

 As Margaret and her husband made their way home, I returned to downtown.
-The marquee at McMorran Place, the large hockey rink and event center in town, flashed promotions for productions of Cinderella and Rocky Horror Picture Show as I passed, and I noticed that I was on the corner of Huron Ave. and Bard Street as I parked and walked into The Citadel Stage for the evening’s performance of Hamlet.
+The marquee at McMorran Place, the large hockey rink and event center in town, flashed promotions for productions of Cinderella and Rocky Horror Picture Show as I passed, and I noticed that I was on the corner of Huron Ave and Bard Street as I parked and walked into The Citadel Stage for the evening’s performance of Hamlet.